petrocket/TracyProfilerGem/README.md

 8. run the editor or game launcher and connect via the Tracy Profiler app (Tracy.exe) and profiling data should appear.
 Congrats!

 ## Implementation
-The bulk #defines that Lumberyard calls can be found in TracyProfilerGem/Code/Include/TracyProfiler.h The TracySystemComponent is used for naming threads and calling MarkFrame.
+The #defines that map Lumberyard profiling calls to Tracy calls are in TracyProfilerGem/Code/Include/TracyProfiler.h - not all are implemented.

+TracySystemComponent is used for naming threads and calling MarkFrame.
 In the future, it should provide the functionality to connect/disconnect and enable/disable profiling

 ## Known issues